Understanding the Rise of China

 The Power Couple of the East

-Americans recently reflected on the 50th Anniversary of the assassination of John F. Kennedy.
+This week, Americans are reflecting on the 50th Anniversary of the assassination of John F. Kennedy.
 His death was devastating, as it essentially ended the Camelot reign full of potential and promise for the country’s future.

 Today, Chinese President Xi Jinping and First Lady Peng Liyuan are ushering in a Camelot era for China.
 Similar to the Kennedys, the couple symbolizes the economic and ever-advancing strength of the country.